 When Watts Don't Matter

-But when it comes to how much light you get from a light bulb, watts don’t matter.
+When it comes to how much light you get from a light bulb, watts don’t matter.
 Light isn’t measured in watts.
-It’s measured in foot-candles, or lumens.
-One foot-candle, as the name implies, is the equivalent of the light from one candle, measured at a distance of one foot from the center of the flame.
-One lumen is the amount, or flow, of light which distributed uniformly produces an illumination of one foot-candle on every point across over a one square foot of surface area.
+It’s measured in foot-candles or lumens.
+One foot-candle, as the name implies, is the equivalent of the light from one candle, measured at a distance of 1 foot from the center of the flame.
+One lumen is the amount, or flow, of light that distributed uniformly, produces illumination of 1 foot-candle on every point across over 1 square foot of surface area.

-For years now – basically ever since electric lights replaced gas lights – we’ve talked about light in terms of bulb wattage, especially when we’re talking about incandescent lights.
-We’ll say, for example, “I want a 60-watt bulb in that lamp,” when what we’re really thinking is, “I want the light from that lamp to be as strong as what I’m used to seeing from a lamp with a standard 60 watt incandescent bulb in it.”
+For years—ever since electric lights replaced gas lights—you've heard about light in terms of bulb wattage, especially when we’re talking about incandescent lights.
+You might think that you want a 60-watt bulb in a lamp, for example, when what you're really after is for that lamp to be as strong as what you're used to seeing from a lamp with a standard 60-watt incandescent bulb in it.

 It’s become a habit, for most of us, to think of the amount of light that way.
-We’re so used to conceptualizing and describing light amounts in watts most of us don’t even stop to think about it.
-That’s why, in order to give us a frame of reference for the amount of light we’ll get from an alternative source such as a compact fluorescent (CFL), halogen or LED light bulb, the manufacturers will often say that their newer bulb is a "60-watt equivalent."
+We’re so used to conceptualizing and describing light amounts in watts that most people don’t even stop to think about it.
+Thus, to give us a frame of reference for the amount of light we’ll get from an alternative source such as compact fluorescent (CFL), halogen, or LED light bulb, manufacturers will often say that their newer bulb is a "60-watt equivalent."

 What the company isn’t telling us in that statement about equivalency is any real data.
 You’ll have to look for that elsewhere on the package or, sometimes, on the bulb itself.

-Lumens.
-They don’t tell us, there, the lumens the bulb actually emits.
-It should be printed somewhere on the package.
-For reference, most old-fashioned 60 watt bulbs produced between 750 and 1,049 lumens, with the average being 800 to 850 lumens.
+- Lumens: The lumens the bulb emits should be printed somewhere on the package.
+For reference, most old-fashioned 60-watt bulbs produced between 750 and 1,049 lumens, with the average being 800 to 850 lumens.
 The lumens they list for the one you’re looking at can be compared to those numbers to give you a sense of how much light you’ll be getting from the new bulb.

-Efficiency.
-The efficiency of a light bulb – any light bulb – is the amount of light it emits compared to the amount of power it uses.
+- Efficiency: The efficiency of any light bulb is the amount of light it emits compared to the amount of power it uses.
 It is the lumens divided by the watts or the lumens per watt.
 Once you’ve got the lumens and the watts, you can calculate the efficiency.
 It probably won’t be printed on the package.

 Sometimes watts matter.
 When it comes to the amount of light you’ll get, though, they don’t.